NaimAyat/NaimAyat.github.io/README.md

 # NaimAyat.github.io

-My personal website and professional portfolio.
+My personal website and professional portfolio built from scratch in HTML/CSS.